Cannabidiol is a popular natural remedy used for many common ailments.

 CBD oil is made by extracting CBD from the cannabis plant, then diluting it with a carrier oil like coconut or hemp seed oil.

-It’s gaining momentum in the health and wellness world, with some scientific studies confirming it may help treat a variety of ailments like chronic pain and anxiety.
+It’s gaining momentum in the health and wellness world, with some scientific studies confirming it may ease symptoms of ailments like chronic pain and anxiety.

 Here are seven health benefits of CBD oil that are backed by scientific evidence.

 Marijuana has been used to treat pain as far back as 2900 B.C. (

 More recently, scientists have discovered that certain components of marijuana, including CBD, are responsible for its pain-relieving effects.

 The human body contains a specialized system called the endocannabinoid system (ECS), which is involved in regulating a variety of functions including sleep, appetite, pain and immune system response (